 BACKGROUND

-The Human Fertility Database (HFD), and the related Human Fertility Collection (HFC), provide highly disaggregated data on age-specific fertility rates for 45 countries.
-These sources provide a wealth of opportunity for learning about the development of different pathways of transition to low fertility both within and between countries and geographic regions.
+The Human Fertility Database (HFD) and the Human Fertility Collection (HFC) provide disaggregated data on age-specific fertility rates for 45 countries.
+These sources offer the opportunity to learn about the development of different pathways of transition to low fertility both within and between countries.

 OBJECTIVE

-The aim of this paper is to use composite fertility lattice plots, which combine information from different visualisation methods of the Lexis surface, such as heat maps and shaded contour plots, to explore changes in age-specific fertility rates and derived cumulative cohort fertility rates across countries and geographic regions.
+The aim of this paper is to use composite fertility lattice plots, which combine information from different visualization methods of the Lexis surface, namely heat maps and shaded contour plots, to explore changes in age-specific fertility rates and derived cumulative cohort fertility rates across countries and geographic regions.

 METHODS

 Standard shaded contour maps use both shade and contour to represent the same variable.
-In our plots we instead use colour/shade to indicate age-specific fertility rates, and a series of distinct contour lines to indicate the cumulative fertility rates reached by different cohorts at different ages.
-These figures are then ranked by cumulative cohort fertility rates in the last commonly observed period, and colour coded according to geographic region.
+In our plots we instead use colour/shade to indicate age-specific fertility rates, and contour lines to indicate the cumulative fertility rates reached by different cohorts at different ages.

 RESULTS

-By looking first at the thick solid contour lines from left to right in each population figure, we can see at which age different cohorts either reached or last reached replacement fertility levels.
-Other contours help understand the degree of shortfall below replacement levels for different cohorts.
-It appears that, once countries have fallen below a replacement fertility level, they tend to not return to it.
+Results show that once countries have fallen below a replacement fertility level they tend to not return to it.
 Exceptions are Norway and the USA, which saw rising fertility rates for cohorts born after 1950s and late 1960s, respectively.
-The age-specific fertility trends, as well as broader political and socioeconomic conditions in these countries, are very different, suggesting different paths by which replacement fertility rates can be achieved.
+The age-specific fertility trends, as well as broader political and socioeconomic conditions are very different, suggesting different paths by which replacement fertility rates can be achieved.

 CONTRIBUTION

-Complex data visualisations show, in an intuitive way, how age-specific fertility rates are related to cumulative cohort fertility rates.
-Combining this information enables us to explore differences between countries and geographic regions and can make an important contribution to comparative demographic research on fertility and other trends.
+Complex data visualizations show, in an intuitive way, how age-specific fertility rates are related to cumulative cohort fertility rates.
+Combining this information enables us to explore differences between countries and can make an important contribution to comparative demographic research on fertility trends.

 Keywords:

-Fertility, Lexis Surfaces, Data Visualisation, Human Fertility Database, International Comparative Analysis.
+Fertility, Lexis Surfaces, Data Visualization, Human Fertility Database, International Comparative Analysis.

 Introduction

-One of the key drivers underpinning population change is the continuing transition to low fertility (Billari and Kohler, 2004; Lutz and Skirbekk, 2005).
-The fertility transition, as a process of fertility decline from high to below replacement levels, is one of the cornerstones of the demographic transition, both in its classic proposition (Davis, 1945; Notestein, 1945, 1953) and in the proposition of the ‘second demographic transition’ (Lesthaeghe and van de Kaa, 1986; Lesthaeghe, 1995, 2010).
-The transition to low fertility interrelates with improvements in life expectancy (Oeppen and Vaupel, 2002; Shkolnikov et al., 2011; Sánchez-Barricarte, 2017) and international migration patterns (Andersson, 2004; Kulu, 2005; Sobotka, 2008; Dubuc, 2012; Adserà and Ferrer, 2014).
+One of the key drivers underpinning population change is the continuing transition to low fertility (Billari and Kohler, 2004).
+The fertility transition, as a process of fertility decline from high to below replacement levels, is one of the cornerstones of the demographic transition, both in its classic proposition (Davis, 1945; Notestein, 1945) and in the proposition of the ‘second demographic transition’ (Lesthaeghe and van de Kaa, 1986; Lesthaeghe, 2010).
+The transition to low fertility interrelates with improvements in life expectancy (Oeppen and Vaupel, 2002; Shkolnikov et al., 2011) and international migration patterns ( Sobotka, 2008; Adserà and Ferrer, 2014).